cache-token/docs/INTEGRATION_GUIDE.md

 # Exchange Integration Guide

-The Cache Gold Token (CGT) is an ERC-20 compatible token in which 1 token represents 1 gram of gold.
+The Cache Gold Token (CGT) is an ERC-20 compatible token in which 1 token represents 1 gram of physcial gold.
 It uses 8 decimal places and has symbol `CGT`.

-The contract can be found [here](https://github.com/cache-token/cache-contract/blob/master/contracts/CacheGold.sol) along with it's [ABI](https://github.com/cache-token/cache-contract/blob/master/build/contracts/CacheGold.json)
+The contract source can be found [here](https://github.com/cache-token/cache-contract/blob/master/contracts/CacheGold.sol) along with it's [ABI file](https://github.com/cache-token/cache-contract/blob/master/build/contracts/CacheGold.json)

 While this token inherits the ERC-20 interface, there are extra properties of the token that may require additional work for exchange integration.